Can PRP Improve Female Sexual Dysfunction? What the Research Says

 O-Shot (Orgasm Shot)

-The most widely recognized brand name for vaginal and clitoral PRP injections, used specifically for sexual enhancement and dysfunction
+The most well-known brand name for vaginal and clitoral PRP injections

 Autologous platelet-rich plasma (A-PRP)